-For comparison, here's the first thing you see upon starting another game which came out in the same year on the same platform, Final Fantasy:
+For comparison, here's the first thing you see upon starting another game which came out less than two months later on the same platform, Final Fantasy:

-For comparison, here's the first thing you see upon starting another game which came out in the same year on the same platform, Final Fantasy:
+For comparison, here's the first thing you see upon starting another game which came out less than two months later on the same platform, Final Fantasy: